Notes on Returning to Running

 • Tracks I already know well

-• Music with steady pacing rather than big drops
+• Songs with steady pacing rather than dramatic drops or unpredictable tempo

 As I go

-I built a playlist that I find steady, familiar, and easy to move to.
-Most tracks sit in a runner-friendly BPM range, from mid-tempo (about 95–115 BPM) to dance-pop that helps keep the pace once you’re warmed up (around 120–130 BPM).
-It’s music that supports the run instead of taking it over.
+I built a playlist that feels steady, familiar, and easy to move to.
+Most tracks sit in a runner-friendly BPM range:

 • Track list (for reference)